School Council: an exciting development for Wendover

 Ryan has led the way in promoting and organising our School Council.
 Challenged to undertake an ‘active citizenship’ task as part of his Citizenship GCSE, he set about exploring how he could make an active contribution that would develop the ‘student voice’ in our online school.

-“Ryan worked hard to develop the idea of a School Council, and his confidence and self-worth is growing all the time,” says Lainy.
-“I am proud of the way he has tackled this project and am certain it will be of lasting benefit to the school community.”
+Ryan investigated the details and challenges of establishing a new student council.
+This resulted in a pitch to key staff for approval in principle: our Founder, Sarah Bacon, and Principal Sarah Thomas were thrilled with the idea.
+“Ryan worked hard to develop the idea of a School Council, and his confidence and self-worth is growing all the time,” says Lainy Rodgers, Ryan’s Citizenship teacher.
+“We are proud of the way he has tackled this project and are certain it will be of lasting benefit to the school community.”

 Encouraging confidence across the school